gigperformer/gp-sdk/README.md

 ## Prolog

 Gig Performer is an audio plugin host (AU, VST3 and VST host) for live performance and session musicians.
 Before you consider writing a library for use with Gig Performer, please familiarize yourself with the operation of Gig Performer itself so that you have a reasonable understanding of its capabilities and functionality that might impact your library.
+More information about Gig Performer can be found at https://gigperformer.com

 ## Introduction